mmmorris1975/aws-runas/docs/execution.md

 ```

 Or simply `eval $(aws-runas admin-profile)` to add these env vars in the current session.
 While this behavior is supported,
-it is certainly not the optimal way to use the tools, since these credentials have a short lifetime (1 hour, by default),
+it is certainly not the optimal way to use aws-runas, since these credentials have a short lifetime (1 hour, by default),
-and will not be automatically refreshed when they expire.
+and will not get automatically refreshed when they expire.

 ### Session Token Credentials
 Session Token credentials are the type of credentials aws-runas retrieves before making the calls to assume a role.
 The